 The offsides trap explained

-Times where you’ll see this today is more just one defender doing it.
+Times where you’ll see this today is the last defender doing it.
 The center back should be the deepest defender at times, therefore being the player who will step up to force the forward offsides.

 The reason defenders push up together